 Guide to Commissioning a New Work

 Commissioning a new piece of music is an adventure - a collaborative journey from idea to performance.
-I have worked with many groups – some with long histories of commissioning pieces and some commissioning for the first time – and each process has been unique.
+I have worked with many groups and individuals – some with long histories of commissioning pieces and some commissioning for the first time – and each process has been unique.

 What follows is a basic outline of how I like to work and what you can expect.

-Knowing the answers to the following questions will help begin the process:
+Once you've decided you're interested in commissioning a piece from me, knowing the answers to the following questions will help begin the process:

-- What is the instrumentation of new work?
+- What is the instrumentation?

 - Who am I writing for?
+What's their ability level?

-- What is the proposed duration of new work?
+- What is the proposed duration?

 - When and where will the piece premiere?